eaasna/low-memory-prefilter/README.md

 [![Build Status](https://github.com/seqan/app-template/workflows/App%20CI/badge.svg)](https://github.com/seqan/app-template/actions?query=branch%3Amaster+workflow%3A%22App+CI%22)

 This is a tool for pre-filtering reads before read mapping.
-It uses an hash table as an alternative to the usual IBF based methods.
+It uses a hash table as an alternative to IBF based methods.
 This tools emphazises low memory usage not speed or precision.

+## Algorithm
+The hashmap build command creates a hash table where the keys are the complete set of k-mers.
+The value corresponding to a key is a list of all the bins that contain this k-mer.
 Building the hashmap is done single-threaded.
+The hashmap search command queries the hashmap and decides which bin each read should be mapped to based on the k-mer counting lemma.
 Querying the reads in the hashmap can be done multi-threaded.

 ## Building for end-users: